dappforce/subsocial-js/packages/utils/src/socialRemark/README.md

 # SocialRemark

-SocialRemark protocol is designed to process cross-chain actions.
+The SocialRemark protocol is designed to process cross-chain actions.

 ## SocialRemark message format